Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Why This Sequence

-Both hours executed in sequence?
-Decision authority transfers to the team.
-Team operates independently using the founder’s judgment criteria.
-Founder freed for strategy.
+Result when done in order: When you execute both hours in sequence, decision authority transfers to the team, the team operates independently using the founder’s judgment criteria, and the founder is freed for strategy.

 Starting situation: